emmt/ScientificDetectors.jl/README.md

 Note that a second argument (after `calib`) may be specified to indicate the location of defective pixels.
-This optional argument is an array of booleans of same size as the data frames and with true values where pixels should be considered as defective.
-In addition to this bad pixel map, pixels for which the calibration parameters yield invalid pre-processing parameters are also considered as defective.
+This optional argument is an array of booleans of same size as the data frames and with false values where pixels should be considered as defective.
+In addition to this good pixel map, pixels for which the calibration parameters yield invalid pre-processing parameters are also considered as defective.